tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/communications-interception.md

 segments with other applications.
 An attacker who compromises an engineering workstation or gains access to the control-room network segment through phishing or supply-chain compromise can eavesdrop on telecontrol frames.
 IEC 60870-5-104 sends commands in plaintext, so observing the traffic reveals what switching operations are being commanded.
-More dangerously, an attacker can capture a frame (for instance, a command to Close a switchpoint at a specific substation), replay it later, and cause the same switching operation again without the operator's knowledge.
+More dangerously, an attacker sitting in the traffic can replay a captured command frame, a Close to a specific switchpoint, and cause the same operation again without the operator's knowledge.
+That needs the man-in-the-middle position the rest of this page assumes: 104 runs over a TCP session with send-and-receive sequence numbers, so a frame merely captured and resent later falls out of sequence and is dropped.

 Understanding what systems communicate, how they integrate, and what network paths carry critical data is the threat surface, and